-Mr. Buoniconti also serves as the President of the Board of Directors of Bridge Over Troubled Waters (and has served as past Chairman of the Board), a not for profit organization whose mission is to transform the lives of homeless and at risk youth by providing a full spectrum of services ranging from emergency housing and runaway services, through longer term housing, counseling, education and vocational services.
+Mr. Buoniconti serves on the Board of Directors of Bridge Over Troubled Waters (and has served as past Chairman of the Board), a not for profit organization whose mission is to transform the lives of homeless and at risk youth by providing a full spectrum of services ranging from emergency housing and runaway services, through longer term housing, counseling, education and vocational services.